 Living with dementia at any time brings everyday challenges for the person and those around them.
-Coronavirus is making daily life much harder.
+Coronavirus is making daily life that bit harder.
 You may feel anxious, scared or lonely.
 But you are not alone – help is available.

-During the coronavirus pandemic we have advice and practical tips for people living with dementia and those supporting them – either in the same household or from a distance.
+As coronavirus continues to bring changes and challenges we have advice and practical tips for people living with dementia and those supporting them – either in the same household or from a distance.

 We will update this information regularly, including details of support and services from Alzheimer's Society.
 This will help you get through this difficult time, so do come back to see what’s available.

 Coronavirus causes an illness (COVID-19) that mainly affects your lungs and airways.

 Symptoms in most people will be mild – a high temperature or new continuous cough, or loss of sense of smell or taste.
 Some people will also have difficulty with breathing (shortness of breath).